MFA-Duo - What is Duo Multi-factor Authentication?

 Why is UW-Madison adopting Multi-factor Authentication (MFA)?

-MFA prevents devastating and costly breaches.
+MFA helps to reduce the risk of devastating and costly breaches.
 Recent breaches resulting from compromised credentials include government agencies like the Federal Office of Personnel Management and higher education institutions like the University of Maryland, where a cleanup effort cost over $6.2M in credit monitoring alone.
 University of Central Florida also suffered a loss of 60,000 identities.
 MFA also reduces UW-Madison’s risk exposure.
 MFA increases credential security across IT systems that use a username and password, including NetID.
 MFA will prevent us from having the same risk exposure as companies that were breached.
 Additionally, UW System Administrative Policies 1030 and 1031 mandate that we implement a multi-factor authentication system.

-Why did UW-Madison select Duo for Multi-factor Authentication (MFA) implimentation?
+Why did UW-Madison select Duo for Multi-factor Authentication (MFA)?

 An RFP was concluded in 2017, with industry-standard Duo Security being selected.
 Other higher-education institutions Duo serves include Harvard, Michigan, Villanova, Syracuse, University of South Florida and more.
 Duo has worked well for these institutions.